 World-leading provider of corporate information available in Singapore

-Address of ceased entity and certain individual will not be available under ACRA Act 2024 w.e.f 9th December 2024
+People Profile Report is temporarily suspended til further notice.
+Address of ceased entity and certain individual will not be available under ACRA Act 2024 w.e.f 5th Dec 2024

 KYC, AML and COVID: Coping with the pandemic